 How to make Manwich’s better?

-Many people feel canned Manwich sauce has a definite sweet flavor to it.
+Many people feel canned Manwich sauce has a definite sweet flavor.
 Some love it, others don’t.
-I suspect the sweetness is because canned Manwich contains high fructose corn syrup as well as corn syrup.
+I suspect the sweetness is because canned Manwich contains high fructose corn syrup.

 - Red Pepper Flakes

 - Yellow Mustard

 - Parmesan Cheese